 Modern Coragyps atratus exhibits a slight Bergmann’s rule effect.
 The largest subspecies, C. atratus foetens, lives mostly in the colder climates of the High Andes, while the smallest subspecies, C. atratus brasiliensis, is found in the lower elevations of the Brazilian jungle and the Mexican deserts (Blake, 1953).
-More importantly, Fisher (1944), Howard (1962b, 1968), Brodkorb (1964), Steadman and Martin (1984), and Steadman et al. (1994) noted that C. occidentalis was a larger and more robust species than modern C. atratus.
-This was the original basis for separating the Pleistocene species from the modern species.
+Fisher (1944), Howard (1962b, 1968), Brodkorb (1964), Steadman and Martin (1984), and Steadman et al. (1994) noted that the Pleistocene C. occidentalis was a larger and more robust species than modern C. atratus.
+This size difference was the original basis for separating the Pleistocene species from the modern species.
 None of these previous studies, however, attempted to document the details of the changes in size or robustness through time.

-Although these previous studies on modern birds would support a hypothesis that climate change would catalyze morphological changes in birds, several previous studies at RLB identified stasis in Golden Eagles (Molina and Prothero, 2011), California Condors (Syverson and Prothero, 2010), Great Horned Owls (Madan et al., 2015), Bald Eagles, Turkeys, and Caracaras (Fragomeni and Prothero, 2011), throughout a period of dramatic change in the environment within the past 40,000 years.
-The most popular explanation for these long periods of stasis, is that organisms that live in large geographic ranges have a tendency to be adapted to a wide range of climates and environments.
-For this reason, when climate change occurs in their range, they don’t respond to it via changes to their morphology (Eldredge, 1999; Lieberman and Dudgeon, 1996; Eldredge et al., 2005).
+Although these previous studies on modern birds suggest that climate change may catalyze morphological changes in birds, several previous studies at RLB identified no change in mean size or robustness in golden eagles (Molina and Prothero, 2011), California condors (Syverson and Prothero, 2010), great horned owls (Madan et al., 2015), bald eagles, turkeys, or caracaras (Fragomeni and Prothero, 2011), throughout the past 40,000 years of glaciation and deglaciation.
+The most generally accepted explanation for these long periods of stasis is that organisms with large geographic ranges tend to be adapted to a wide range of climates and environments, and thus do not respond morphologically to climate change (Eldredge, 1999; Lieberman and Dudgeon, 1996; Eldredge et al., 2005).

-For this study, we will attempt to document the presence or absence of stasis in Black Vultures at RLB over the last glacial and interglacial cycle by examining the extinct RLB Black Vulture (Coragyps occidentalis) specimens and its modern relative, the Black Vulture (Coragyps atratus).
-Morphological change would be expected in the Black Vulture at RLB based on Allen’s and Bergmann’s rules and on non-RLB studies in modern birds to date.
+In this study, we will attempt to document the presence or absence of morphological change in black vultures over the last glacial-interglacial cycle by examining the extinct Pleistocene black vulture (Coragyps occidentalis) sample from RLB and its modern relative, the black vulture (Coragyps atratus).
+Morphological change would be expected in Pleistocene to modern Coragyps based on the applicability of Allen’s and Bergmann’s rules to C. atratus and other modern birds.

 Methods

-The tarsometatarsus (TMT) bone was measured since it is a good representation for body sizemost well-.
-TMTs are the most robust bone in the avian skeleton and has lowered odds of being broken or deformed, and has also not been found to differ in proportions to other skeletal remains of an individual (Syverson and Prothero, 2010).
-It is also the most abundantly preserved bone at RLB, so it gives the largest sample size.
+The tarsometatarsus (TMT) was measured since it is the best represented avian skeletal element in the RLB sample.
+TMTs are the most robust bones in the avian skeleton and thus have lower odds of being broken or deformed, and they have not been found to differ from other skeletal remains in disarticulated samples (Syverson and Prothero, 2010).

-TMT specimens that were identified as adult Coragyps occidentalis (based on fusion of the ephiphyses) were measured with metric dial calipers, in three dimensions (Fig. 1): maximum shaft length between the foramen beneath each epiphysis; mid-shaft transverse width; and mid-shaft anteroposterior thickness of the TMT.
+TMT specimens that were identified as adult C. occidentalis (based on fusion of the epiphyses) were measured with metric dial calipers, in three dimensions (Fig. 1): maximum shaft length between the foramen beneath each epiphysis; mid-shaft transverse width; and mid-shaft anteroposterior thickness of the TMT.
 Avian specimens at RLB from different pits are mixed together, so we searched the RLB bird database for each individual specimen to identify the pit they were found in.
-We excluded data from pits like Pit 16, because it widely scattered radiocarbon ages prevent it from being useful for this project (Marcus and Berger, 1984; O’Keefe et al., 2009).
-Modern Black bVulture relative TMTs, Coragyps atratus, were also measured at Museum of Vertebrate Zoology at the University of California, Berkeley, and at the American Museum of Natural History in New York.
+We excluded data from Pit 16, which has widely scattered radiocarbon ages that prevent it from being useful for this project (Marcus and Berger, 1984; O’Keefe et al., 2009).
+Modern black vulture (C. atratus) TMTs were also measured at the Museum of Vertebrate Zoology at the University of California, Berkeley, and at the American Museum of Natural History in New York.

-[Valerie—discuss your methods here]
+These measurements were used to calculate two derived values, the midshaft area (width times depth) and a robustness index (area divided by length).
+Age groups were evaluated for significant differences from the overall sample mean using the non-parametric Kruskal-Wallis test with pooled variance, as the distributions of several variables were non-normal (left-skewed).

 Results